Planning a Visit

 If you’re just looking for a day trip, Deep Creek has plenty of options for eating and playing to fill up an easy activity list.
-And because I’m always looking for new ways for my husband and I to get away, even for just a day, and because so many of my clients are couples, it only seemed fitting to put together this Couples’ Getaway Guide for summer.
-Recommended trip route included!
+And because I’m always looking for new ways for my husband and I to get away, even for just a day, and because so many of my clients are couples, it only seemed fitting to put together a quick recommended route for a winter getaway in Garrett County...

-Coming with friends or bringing the kids for the day this fall?
-Consider these: hiking at Swallow Falls State Park to see all three waterfalls, paddle board and kayak rentals at High Mountain Sports, outdoor and indoor fun at Deep Creek Fun Zone, Funland and Fun Unlimited!
+Coming with friends or bringing the kids for the day this winter?
+Consider these: hiking at Swallow Falls State Park to see all three waterfalls (beautiful in every season, especially when covered in snow), skiing, boarding and snow tubing (kids must be 5 to tube) at Wisp and indoor fun at Deep Creek Fun Zone (formerly Smiley's...new laser tag!), Funland and Fun Unlimited!